Carlos Santana Preview, Player Props: Brewers vs. Cubs

 Carlos Santana At The Plate

-- Santana has picked up an RBI in 36.1% of his games this year, with two or more RBI in 16.0% of his games.
-He has also driven in three or more runs in eight contests.
+- Santana has had an RBI in 53 games this season (36.6%), including 23 multi-RBI outings (15.9%).
+He has also driven in three or more of his team's runs in eight contests.

+- In 60 of 145 games this season, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.